Australia's assistance for health

 In making health investments, Australia works at country, regional and global levels and supports health research and innovation.

-Our investments in health are context-specific and aligned to partner countries' priorities, results-focussed, and based on Australian comparative advantage.
+Our investments in health are context-specific, aligned to partner countries' priorities, results-focussed and based on Australia's comparative advantage.
 Our core priority is to influence partner country decisions on health policy, strategy and funding, towards more efficient and effective use of resources.
-In 2020-21, priorities include providing significant resources for COVID-19 detection and response in our region, including access to vaccines and therapeutics alongside policy development and technical assistance.
+In 2021-22, priorities include providing significant resources for COVID-19 detection and response in our region, including access to vaccines and therapeutics alongside policy development and technical assistance.

-Regional programs: includes Health Security Initiative for the Indo-Pacific region and the World Bank Group: ‘Advance UHC’ trust fund.
+Regional programs: includes Health Security Initiative for the Indo-Pacific region, the World Bank Group: ‘Advance UHC’ trust fund and the Indo-Pacific Sexual and Reproductive Health and Rights COVID-19 Response.

-Global programs: Australia partners with key multilateral organisations and global health initiatives (UN agencies and health multilaterals) to extend our reach and influence including:
+Global programs: Australia partners with key multilateral organisations and global health initiatives to extend our reach and impact including:

 - World Health Organization (WHO)